SNOWBERRY

 Snowberry is poisonous, containing saponins and traces of Chelidonine but so low as to not be the cause of the toxicity of the berries of Snowberry.
 Other compounds present include Secologanin, Aesculin, Sitosterol saponins, and various other compounds, but the toxic component has not been identified.
 It seems likely that the toxicity is due to the saponins.
 Symptoms of poisoning include nausea, vomiting, diarrhoea, abdominal pains and sleepiness.
 The sap can cause skin irritation.

-Secologanin is a Secoiridoid Glycoside is Loganin with a broken ring (the seco meaning it has a broken ring) and is an intermediate in the biosynthesis of both Indole and Ipecac alkaloids within plants.
+Secologanin is a Secoiridoid Glycoside as is Loganin with a broken ring (the seco meaning it has a broken ring) and is an intermediate in the biosynthesis of both Indole and Ipecac alkaloids within plants.
 [Ipecac alkaloids include Cephaeline and Emetine].

 Distribution